-If cholesterol is not the main underlying cause of heart disease, what is?
+If high cholesterol is not the main underlying cause of heart disease, what is?
 Is there another factor at play?

 And as typically believed, cholesterol is not essentially a fat; it is a sterol – made up of steroid and alcohol.